What are health records?

 How to access your health record

 Your health record is the property of the hospital or health centre that has them.
-However, you can look at them or get a copy.
+However, you can ask to look at them or get a copy.

 There's no charge to access your health records.